Eczbek/xieite/docs/namespaces/types/structures/list/1/find.md

 &nbsp;

 ## Description
-Finds the index of a type for which a callback returns `true`.
+Finds the first index of a type that satisfies a lambda.

 &nbsp;